Amputation Fetish

 Apotemnophilia

-Apotemnophilia is an interest centered on the desire to be, or to become, an amputee, in which the absence of a limb is experienced as arousing or as essential to one's body image.
-It overlaps closely with body integrity dysphoria, in which a person feels a healthy limb is not part of their true self.
+Apotemnophilia is a rare interest centred on the desire to be, or to become, an amputee, in which the absence of a limb is felt as arousing or as necessary to one's true body image.
+It overlaps closely with body integrity dysphoria, recognised in ICD-11, and carries serious self-harm risk.

 - Prevalence